Medication vs. Lifestyle Changes For Managing High Blood Pressure

 Benefits of lifestyle changes:

-· No medication side effects
+· No potential side effects from medication

 Downsides of lifestyle changes: